vaishnavmohit/vaishnavmohit.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: A practitioner of Molecular Simulation, Statistical Physics, and Machine Learning.
+description: A practitioner of Computational Neuroscience, Visual Reasoning, and Artificial Intelligence.
+PhD student at ANITI/Brown University.

 profile:
   align: left
   image: prof_pic.jpg

 news: false  # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page

 ---

-I am a Ph.D. student at <a href="https://cce.caltech.edu/">Caltech CCE</a> working with <a href="http://tensorlab.cms.caltech.edu/users/anima/group.html">Prof. Anima Anandkumar</a>.
-I collaborate closely with colleagues from the <a href="https://millergroup.caltech.edu/Miller_Group/Home.html">Miller Group</a> and <a href="https://www.entos.ai/about">Entos</a>.
-My research centers around developing physics-driven geometric learning approaches to tackle complex problems in chemistry and biology, especially for the study of electronic structure and dynamics out of equilibrium.
+I am a Ph.D. student at Artificial and Natural Intelligence Toulouse Institute <a href="https://aniti.univ-toulouse.fr/">ANITI</a> working with <a href="https://serre-lab.clps.brown.edu/">Prof. Thomas Serre</a> at Brown University.
+My research interest focuses on exploring the role of self-attention in cognitive architecture and CNN.
+I am currently working on modeling attention and memory mechanism inspired by biological systems.
+Before joining this Ph.D.
+I interned at a start-up, <a href="https://wediagnostix.com/en/home">WeDiagnostiX</a> (Paris, France), in dental imaging, where I developed their first working prototype.
+The aim was to analyze dental radiograph images to build an "Automatic Clinical Investigation" device, improving dental care quality using AI techniques.

-I earned my BSc from Peking University in 2019.
-As an undergraduate student I worked in the <a href="https://www.chem.pku.edu.cn/gaoyq/">Gao Group</a> at <a href="https://www.chem.pku.edu.cn/en/">PKU CCME</a>, where I studied the statistical mechanics of confined soft matters.
+I earned my Joint Erasmus MS in Computer Vision and Robotics from Heriot Watt University (UK), University of Bourgogne (France), University of Girona (Spain).

 {% comment %}
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com){:target="\_blank"}.
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.